Skip to main content

 Certificate discovery can fail if multitenancy is enabled and the discovery job targets a VRF group whose subnet doesn't exist in Device42.

-If you encounter this behavior, create the target subnet in Device42 or run a network discovery first, as recommended in autodiscovery best practices.
+If you encounter this behavior, create the target subnet in Device42 or run a network discovery first, as recommended in Autodiscovery Best Practices.